450+ entries total! updated 4/2/2013

 Putting yourself in a situation that appears vulnerable to lure the opponent into making a mistake by attacking, moving in, or acting in some way.
 Baits are often single steps in more elaborate mixups.

 However, there are countless to balance a game.
-Understanding what kind of balance (whether toward a specific skill, character, playstyle, etc) is a much less subjective and much more thorough method of understanding a game's design than Sirlin's definition which conflates the term with concepts of interesting choices, design space, and move viability.
+Understanding what kind of balance (whether toward a specific skill, character, playstyle, etc) is a much less subjective and a much more thorough method of understanding a game's design than Sirlin's definition which conflates the term with concepts of interesting choices, design space, and move viability.
 Sirlin’s definition is decent for the general use of the term.

 A multiplayer game is balanced if a reasonably large number of options available to the player are viable--especially, but not limited to, during high-level play by expert players. --Sirlin, December 2001